Maximal subgroups of free projection- and idempotent-generated semigroups with applications to partition monoids: Second family of presentations for maximal subgroups of

 This gives us the following relation from \eqref{eq:pq7}:

 And we observe that \eqref{eq:pq10} contain the following relation:

 Now we have

 which is precisely the relation \eqref{eq:pq8}.
-So, a presentation for the maximal subgroup consists of relations \eqref{eq:pq5}--\eqref{eq:pq7} and \eqref{eq:pq10}.
+So, a presentation for the maximal subgroup $\GP$ consists of relations \eqref{eq:pq5}--\eqref{eq:pq7} and \eqref{eq:pq10}.

 As a final transformation, recall that we derived the Schreier representatives $r_p$ and the elements $\mapq(p)$ from the spanning tree $T$.
 Therefore, following the argument from Subsection~\ref{ss:span}, the relations \eqref{eq:pq5} and \eqref{eq:pq6} can be replaced by the spanning tree relations $\rels_1(T)$.
 And once again, we rename the generators $\fg{p,q}$ into $a_e$ where $e=pq\in E_D$, noting then that $p = ee^*$ and $q = e^*e$.
-Thus we obtain the following:
+Thus we obtain the following, in which we note that relations \eqref{eq:pq18} and \eqref{eq:pq17} come from \eqref{eq:pq10} and \eqref{eq:pq7}, respectively:

 \begin{thm} Let $P$ be a projection algebra, let $S$ be any projection-generated regular $*$-semigroup with $P=\sfP(S)$, and let $p_0\in P$ be arbitrary.
 Denote by $D$ the $\D$-class of $S$ containing~$p_0$, and let $T$ be any spanning tree for the Graham--Houghton graph $\GH(D)$.
 With the rest of the notation as above, the maximal subgroup of $\PG(P)$ containing $x_{p_0}$ is defined by the presentation with generators $A = \{ a_e\colon e\in E_D\}$ and relations